GuanceCloud/datakit/internal/export/doc/en/inputs/container.md

 ### Filtering Metrics Collection by Pod Namespace {#config-metric-on-pod-namespace}

-When Kubernetes Pod metrics collection is enabled (`enable_pod_metric = true`), Datakit will collect metrics data for all Pods in the cluster.
+When Kubernetes Pod metrics collection is enabled (`enable_pod_metric = true`), DataKit will collect metrics data for all Pods in the cluster.
 Since this can result in a large volume of data, you can filter the metrics collection by the Pod's `namespace` field to only collect metrics from Pods in specific namespaces.

 You can control which Pods are included or excluded from metrics collection by configuring `pod_include_metric` and `pod_exclude_metric`.